MacauleyMorgan/Project-Three/README.md

 The admin page also allows admins to view other admins on the site for clarity to protect against unwanted or unneccesary access of the privileges.

+## Error Pages
+### 404 Error
+An error page was designed for a 404 error and allows the user to navigate back to the home page if logged in using a button on the page, if the user is not logged in it will direct them to the login page
+### 500 Error
+An error page was designed for a 500 error and allows the user to navigate back to the home page if logged in using a button on the page, if the user is not logged in it will direct them to the login page
 ## Features left to implement
 ### Forgot Password Form
 A feature that can be implemented in the future would be the forgot password form, I would place this at the bottom of the login page and use the following steps to implement the feature.